lutoma/xelix/docs/tasks.md

 xelix-utils includes an `strace` binary that uses this API.

-## SysFS integration
+## sysfs integration

-Tasks and the scheduler are integrated into SysFS. `/sys/tasks` returns a list of all tasks loaded by the scheduler and a bit of basic information on each.
+Tasks and the scheduler are integrated into sysfs. `/sys/tasks` returns a list of all tasks loaded by the scheduler and a bit of basic information on each.
 This is used by the xelix-utils ps command.

 `/sys/task<pid>` contains more detailed information on a task, including open files and memory mappings.